How Can I Safely Transfer My Assets to Get Medicaid to Pay for Long-Term Care?

 • a child of the applicant who is blind or permanently and totally disabled

-• the sibling of the applicant who has an equity interest in the home and who has been residing in the home for a period of at least one year immediately before the date the applicant becomes institutionalized, or
+• the sibling of the applicant who owns part of the home and has been living in the home for at least a year before the date the applicant needs long-term care, or

-• a son or daughter of the applicant (other than a child as described above) who has been residing in the home for at least two years immediately before the date the applicant becomes institutionalized, and who (as determined by the state) provided the applicant with care, which permitted the applicant to reside at home rather than in an institution or facility.
+• a son or daughter of the applicant who has been living in the home for at least two years before the date the applicant moved to a nursing home, and who provided the applicant with care that allowed the applicant to reside at home rather than in a facility.

 In other words, the Medicaid applicant can gift his or her house to anyone in the above circumstances during the five-year look-back period without penalty.

-Liens on the home.
-In some cases, even though the house was a non-countable asset for Medicaid eligibility purposes, Medicaid can put a lien on the house and try to recover costs from the sale of the house after the nursing home resident dies.
+Medicaid liens on the home.
+In some cases, even though the house wasn't a countable asset for Medicaid eligibility purposes, Medicaid can put a lien on the house and try to recover costs from the sale of the house after the nursing home resident dies.
 For more information, see our article on Medicaid estate recovery.
+Transferring the house to the spouse's name can eliminate the possibility of estate recovery; see our article on retitling assets for Medicaid purposes.

 Transfers for the Benefit of the Spouse

-Transfers to a spouse are not penalized by Medicaid because assets held in the name of either spouse are included when determining an applicant's eligibility.
-In other words, Medicaid does not care which spouse owns the asset.
-Federal law provides that there is no transfer penalty if:
+Transfers to a spouse aren't penalized by Medicaid because assets held in the name of either spouse are included when determining an applicant's eligibility.
+In other words, Medicaid doesn't care which spouse owns the asset.
+So there's no transfer penalty if:

-• The asset was transferred to the applicant's spouse, or to another for the sole benefit of the applicant's spouse, or
+• an asset is transferred to another for the sole benefit of the applicant's spouse, or

-• The asset was transferred from the applicant's spouse to another for the sole benefit of the applicant's spouse.
+• an asset is transferred from the applicant's spouse to another for the sole benefit of the applicant's spouse.

 Asset Transfers That No Longer Work

-Due to changes in the Medicaid laws, some asset transfers that used to avoid penalties no longer do.
+Due to changes in the Medicaid laws, some asset transfers that used to avoid penalties (called Medicaid "loopholes") no longer work.
+And transfers to purchase "life estates" in property, promissory notes, or loans now have restrictions that make them difficult to use.
 For more information, see our article on asset transfers that no longer avoid Medicaid penalties.

 Talk to a Disability Lawyer